nutritional therapy for low thyroid

 Iodine is frequently advised as a supplement to stimulate production of thyroid hormones.
 This is based on the knowledge that iodine is deficient in the soil in areas where hypothyroid disease prevails.
 However in the UK and USA today the commonest cause of hypothyroid is autoimmune thyroiditis which is not caused by iodine deficiency.
 Excess iodine also causes thyroid problems and can stimulate the development of autoimmune thyroiditis.

-The mechanisms of autoimmune thyroid disease are not yet fully understood but it appears that when the thyroid gland is undergoing autoimmune stress it requires rest rather than stimulation.
-Giving thyroxine appears to be beneficial in this sense and antibody levels may drop during thyroxine treatment.
-This has also been shown to be true for patients who have positive thyroid antibodies and normal thyroid function http://www.ncbi.nlm.nih.gov/pubmed/16006728
+Studies suggest that when the thyroid gland is undergoing autoimmune stress it requires rest rather than stimulation.
+Giving thyroxine to support the thyroid appears beneficial and antibody levels may drop during thyroxine treatment.
+This is also true for patients who have positive thyroid antibodies and normal thyroid function (Aksoy et al. 2005)

 However iodine deficiency is still reported in the UK.
 This is thought to be due to soil depletion, and because people are reducing their salt intake for health reasons.
-Low levels during pregnancy can affect the baby’s brain development and have been shown to relate to lower IQ http://www.ncbi.nlm.nih.gov/pubmed/23706508 Dietary sources of iodine include fish, shellfish, milk, cottage cheese, eggs, turkey and beans, and so this may be a safer way of ensuring adequate intake than taking supplements.
+Low levels during pregnancy can affect the baby’s brain development and have been shown to relate to lower IQ (Bath et al. 2013).
+Dietary sources of iodine include fish, shellfish, milk, cottage cheese, eggs, turkey and beans, and so this may be a safer way of ensuring adequate intake than taking supplements.

 Kelp is also recommended by some practitioners for its naturally high iodine content, but the same cautions apply as for supplemental iodine.
 If you have autoimmune thyroid disease I don’t advise taking iodine or kelp, or supplements containing them.
 I do advise reasonable dietary intake of iodine and appropriate treatment with thyroxine medication.